NetComposer/nksip/doc/plugins/event_compositor.md

     ok | callback_error | sipapp_not_found.
 ```

-Clear all stored records by a SipApp's
+Clear all stored records by a SipApp.